alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 ## Outro

 We have learned a couple of things about malloc and the heap.
 But there is actually more than `brk` and `sbrk`.
-You can try malloc'ing a big chunk of memory, `strace` it, and look at `/proc` to learn more before the we cover it in a next chapter :)
+You can try malloc'ing a big chunk of memory, `strace` it, and look at `/proc` to learn more before we cover it in a next chapter :)

 Also, studying how `free` works in coordination with `malloc` is something we haven't covered yet.
-If you want to look at it, you will there find the answer to why the minimum chunk size is 32 (when we ask `malloc` for 0 bytes) vs 16 (`0x10`) or 0.
+If you want to look at it, you will find part of the answer to why the minimum chunk size is `32` (when we ask `malloc` for `0` bytes) vs `16` (`0x10` in hexadecimal) or `0`.

-As usual, to be continued! :) Let me know if you have something you would like me to cover in the next chapter.
+As usual, to be continued!
+Let me know if you have something you would like me to cover in the next chapter.

 ### Questions?
 Feedback?